 - Planning, design and requirements definition can be done with Waterfall, but development and test in short sprints using Agile (Scrum)

 - Implement new types of communication channels, and a collaborative software tool to support information exchange, data consistency, and traceability across the lifecycle

 - Involve Product Owners and clients in the communication early and often

 - Define standard compliance expectations and focus on them in the design-planning phase.

-codeBeamer ALM is a versatile management platform that supports the Agile-Waterfall Hybrid method.
+codebeamer is a versatile lifecycle management platform that supports the application of an Agile-Waterfall Hybrid method.
 The tool helps ensure visibility and seamless collaboration between teams and departments regardless of the methodology they use.
-To learn more, watch our webinar recording of 29 March 2017 below, sign up for a free trial of codeBeamer ALM (includes Intland’s Agile-Waterfall Hybrid Template!).
+To learn more, watch our webinar recording from March 2017 below, or sign up for a free trial of codebeamer (includes Intland’s Agile-Waterfall Hybrid Template!).
 Before you get started, reading our eBook below is a good first step!